 Children (ages 6 to 14) staying in their parents’ room are charged at a 35% discount (provided both adults pay full price).

 On some stages of the Wandertrilogie Allgäu Wasserläufer Route you can take your dog with you.
 Please note, however, the regulations regarding the use of leashes in the federal states of Baden-Württemberg and Bavaria.
-The costs for the dog at the accommodations (without food) are between € 5,00 and € 20,00 and will be charged on site.
+The extra costs for a dog range between € 5,00 and € 20,00 (without food; per night) and will be paid directly on site in the accommodation.

 Three different types of catering are available to you in the partner establishments: